dyakonoff/cuba-validation/README.md

 _**Figure 11:** Creating listeners in CUBA studio_

-Which allows you to create both interfaces and managed beans for listeners with empty methods implementations.
+It allows you to create both interfaces and managed beans for listeners with empty methods implementations.

 For entity listeners you can specify what kind of [eight events](https://doc.cuba-platform.com/manual-6.9/entity_listeners.html) you'd like to process.
 However, for data validation `BeforeInsertEntityListener` and `BeforeUpdateEntityListener` are the two most important.